fanbu1995/fanbu1995.github.io/index.md

 My name is Fan Bu.
 I am a Ph.D. student in the Department of Statistical Science, Duke University.
 My research interests include:

-- Machine Learning
+- Bayesian Statistics and Machine Learning
 - Network Analysis
 - Stochastic Modelling
-- Sports Data Analytics
+- With applications in infectious disease modeling, sports analytics, natural language processing and healthcare data analysis

 I also love writing, sports, and music.

-Click [About Me](https://fanbuduke17.github.io/aboutme) for more details.
+Click [About Me](https://fanbuduke17.github.io/aboutme) and [Research](https://fanbuduke17.github.io/research) for more details.